open-mmlab/mmdetection3d/configs/regnet/README.md

 <!-- [BACKBONE] -->

-We implement RegNetX models in 3D detection systems and provide their first results with PointPillars on nuScenes dataset.
+We implement RegNetX models in 3D detection systems and provide their first results with PointPillars on nuScenes and Lyft dataset.

 The pre-trained modles are converted from [model zoo of pycls](https://github.com/facebookresearch/pycls/blob/master/MODEL_ZOO.md) and maintained in [mmcv](https://github.com/open-mmlab/mmcv).